pinobatch/numism/docs/gb_coins.md

   (works on MBC1, MBC3, and MBC5; breaks on insideGadgets
   4MB + 32k FRAM flash cart as reported by Sono)

+For GBC double speed stage:

+- CPU speed, timer/DIV speed, APU speed, mode 3 length, GDMA vs. HDMA vs. OAM DMA speed
+- In GBC double speed, use `ld [hl], c` and `ld [hl], b` to alternate bit 2 of SCX during the preroll tile at left so that it never finishes, delaying the first pixel output of mode 3 by at least 208 pixels to cancel mode 0 for that line (suggested by LIJI)

 Unranked:

-- Something something mid-scanline WX changes (suggested by LIJI)
+- Repeatedly increase WX mid-scanline so that the window restarts over and over, delaying the end of mode 3 by 6 dots each time and (if enough delay can be arranged) canceling mode 0 for that line (suggested by LIJI)
+- Execute from ROM and WRAM during OAM DMA, as in [Bully's DMA bus conflict test]
 - `di halt halt halt` keeps reading the last `halt` until something changes the last `halt` to a non-`halt` opcode, such as VRAM inaccessibility (see [double halt cancel] by nitro2k01)
-- Consider a stage of GBC double speed tests: CPU speed, timer/DIV speed, APU speed, mode 3 length, GDMA vs. HDMA vs. OAM DMA speed
 - Does `halt` pause GBC DMA?
 - How much time HDMA takes from a scanline
+- HDMA from echo RAM catches a particular opcode on the open bus, as in [Aevilia's HDMA timing test]
 - APU length counters do not automatically reload per note the way TIMA reloads from TMA.
 If NRx1 is not rewritten, a second consecutive note lasts the maximum length: 1 s (wave) or 1/4 s